Moscow: Climate

-Moscow has a humid continental climate (Köppen: Dfb) with long, cold (although average by Russian standards) winters usually lasting from mid-November to the end of March, and warm summers.
-More extreme continental climates at the same latitude – such as parts of Eastern Canada or Siberia – have much colder winters than Moscow, suggesting that there is still significant moderation from the Atlantic Ocean despite the fact that Moscow is far from the sea.
-Weather can fluctuate widely, with temperatures ranging from −25 C in the city and −30 C in the suburbs to above 5 C in the winter, and from 10 to 35 C in the summer.
+Moscow has a humid continental climate (Köppen climate classification: Dfb) with long, cold winters usually lasting from mid-November to the end of March, along with warm summers.
+More extreme continental climates at the same latitude—such as parts of Eastern Canada or Siberia—have much colder winters than Moscow does, suggesting that Moscow receives significant moderation from the Atlantic Ocean, even though the city is distant from it.
+Weather in Moscow can fluctuate widely: in the winter, temperatures range from −25 C in the city and −30 C in the suburbs to above 5 C; in the summer, temperatures range from 10 to 35 C.